The below-listed articles can be read on this page:

 With the emergence of the 20th century a trend commenced in which medical doctors claimed parenting expertise, with no evidence whatsoever they had the prerequisite knowledge or skills but, nevertheless, they enjoyed a growing power as wealthy lobbyists of governments.
-One outspoken politician (Keating) described the Australian Medical Association (AMA) as the nation's most powerful trade union.
+One outspoken politician, the ruthless Paul Keating, described the Australian Medical Association (AMA) as the nation's most powerful trade union.
 Others bestow on doctors the less polite mantle of Medical Mafia, which has a total monopoly on pharmaceuticals, antibiotics, invasive interventions, and claimed cures.

-With the specialisation of doctors as paediatricians came new demands that babies be fed artificial milk formulas and by rigid clock schedules, every four hours.
+With the specialisation of doctors as paediatricians came new demands that babies be fed artificial milk formulas, and be fed by rigid clock schedules, every four hours.

 The cow milk industry successfully conjoined with doctors to present breast milk as primitive and inadequate.
 Thousands of babies died from the effects of watered-down, contaminated, or sour milk, and millions suffered bowel issues for the rest of their lives.

-Mothers were vulnerable to this destructive advice because their own families were often long distances away from the towns where their husbands worked.
+Mothers were vulnerable to this destructive advice because their own families, who might have offered commonsense advice, were often long distances away from the towns where their husbands worked.

 Meanwhile, doctors and nurses colonised the birthing process, further disempowering mothers.
 The birthers of millennia, midwives, were rigidly controlled by doctors who were invariably ill-equipped for the role.
 Fathers were alienated from the birthing process.